kcsongor/kcsongor.github.io/_posts/2015-10-02-time-travel-in-haskell-for-dummies.md

 would be in C (using pointers, for example), but implicitly placed there by GHC as thunks.

-That also means whatever do with these values has to be done lazily. (an example below)
+That also means whatever we do with these values has to be done lazily. (an example below)

 The above code is a modified version of the monadic binding found in the